Kimforee/Nest-0.1/README.md

 ### Public Profile :
 ![image](https://github.com/user-attachments/assets/46ec37ec-64f1-485e-ac8e-5cccee0fc395)

-# LearnNest - Django Web Application
+# Nest - Django Web Application

-LearnNest is a web-based platform built using Django that integrates real-time features using Django Channels and Redis.
+Nest is a web-based platform built using Django that integrates real-time features using Django Channels and Redis.
 This project showcases the use of neomorphic design for the user interface and handles asynchronous events like WebSocket connections for real-time messaging.

 ## Features